 We operate in four areas — forests, semi-natural grasslands, conservation agriculture and species conservation.

 In addition to large-scale nature conservation works, the nature conservation management and information system will be upgraded over the years, people's general environmental awareness will be promoted together with individual and community-based environmental protection.

 Although people have begun to value the natural environment, studies show that practical knowledge of conservation and environmentally sustainable activities is scarce among ordinary people, farmers and forest owners alike.

-Therefore, together with scientists, foresters and farmers, land keepers and local communities, the project will test various nature conservation activities and methods — both traditional and innovative — and will provide practical guidance on how each of us can act in such a way that we do not harm nature, but on the contrary, contribute to the preservation and restoration of biodiversity.
+Therefore, together with scientists, foresters and farmers, land keepers and local communities, the project tests various nature conservation activities and methods — both traditional and innovative — and provides practical guidance on how each of us can act in such a way that we do not harm nature, but on the contrary, contribute to the preservation and restoration of biodiversity.